-A JSA is a systematic analysis of a job that identifies the hazards, mitigating controls for each step of a job, and ensures responsible parties understand their roles.
+A JSA is a systematic analysis of a job that identifies the hazards and mitigating controls for each step of a job and ensures responsible parties understand their roles.

-- 1. Be knowledgeable of your JSA or equivalent process (to include sub-contractors as applicable). - 2.
-Verify JSA preparation to assure quality process implementation.
-Pay special attention to high risk, non-routine work, new or SSE employees and /or subcontractors, and routine high exposure activities by: - Verifying that all personnel involved in the job are part of the JSA review prior to starting the tasks. - Verifying that the proper sequence of the tasks is described. - Verifying that the identified hazards are appropriate for the task. - Verifying the controls for the hazards and/or personnel assigned to specific tasks. - Verifying that all participants involved in the task sign-off on the agreed to JSA - Verifying JSA compliance by observing the task to ensure that controls are properly executed. - Do not allow work to begin until verifying compliance with the JSA process.
-Under no circumstances will work be allowed to take place prior to conformance with JSA process. - 4.
+- 1. Be knowledgeable of the contractors JSA or equivalent process. - Verify JSA preparation to assure quality process implementation.
+Pay special attention to high risk, non-routine work, new contractors and routine high exposure activities by: - Verify that all personnel involved in the job are part of the JSA review prior to starting the task. - Verify that the proper sequence of the tasks is described. - Verify that the identified hazards are appropriate for the task.
+Consider using Decision Point or similar tools to help identify hazards. - Verify the controls for the hazards and/or personnel assigned to specific tasks. - Verify that all participants involved in the task sign-off on the agreed to JSA. - Verify JSA compliance by observing the task to ensure that controls are properly executed - Consideration is given to SIMOPS. - 3.
+Do not allow work to begin until verifying compliance with the JSA process in use and inform the Superintendent of contractors who do not have or use their JSA process. - 4.
 Communicate expectations to stop work and revise the JSA when the job changes, new personnel join the task or environmental changes occur. - Give consideration to incorporation of pre-defined Pauses at critical steps in the JSA or equivalent.